Unil-SGC/AGDA-Rbook/docs/01-IntrotoR.md

 R is a complete programming language and software environment for statistical computing and graphical representation.
 As part of the GNU Project (free software, mass collaboration project), the source code is free available.
-Its functionalists can be expanded by importing packages.
+Its functionalities can be expanded by importing packages.
 For more details on R see <https://www.r-project.org/>.

 ### R Packages

 A package is a file generally composed of R scripts (e.g., functions).
 On all operation systems the function "install.packages()" can be used to download and install a package automatically.
-Once a package has been installed, it can be loaded in a session by using the command \textcolor{red}{library(package)}.
+Otherwise, a package already installed in R can be loaded in a session by using the command \textcolor{red}{library(package_name)}.
+In R, the directories where the packages are stored are called "libraries".
+The terms "package" and "library" are sometimes used synonymously.
-To check the list of the installed libraries, the function \textcolor{red}{library()} can be used.
+For example, to check the list of the installed packeges, the function \textcolor{red}{library()} can be used.
 When you open an **R Markdown** document (.Rmd) the program propose you automatically to install the libraries listed there.

 ### Some tips